 When shipping a classic car, whether open or enclosed, your prices will likely look different from these ranges because of your specific vehicle, transport needs, and added insurance options.

-There are many key factors that affect how much it costs to ship a car.
+Many key factors affect how much it costs to ship a classic car.
 They include:

 - Time of year: Demand for car shipping rises in the summer months and in January, so shipping during those times of year will be more expensive.